-Optimax has received a number of Small Business Innovative Research (SBIR) grants over the years.
+Optimax has received a number of Small Business Innovation Research (SBIR) grants over the years.
 These grants, administered by the U.S. Small Business Administration (SBA) Office of Technology, allow government programs to benefit from small businesses’ nimble development to commercialize new technologies.

 |High Precision Conformal Sensor Window Phase II - VISIT SITE||SBIR Phase II||2015||Department of Defense Navy|